OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

     most accurate).
 You can download this “stacked” NOAA product using `neon4cast::noaa_stage3()`.

-These functions create a connection to the dataset hosted on the eco4cast server.
+These `neon4cast` functions create a connection to the data that is hosted on the eco4cast server.
 To download the data you have to tell the function to `collect()` it.
 These data set can be subsetted and filtered using `dplyr` functions prior to download to limit the memory usage.

 You can read more about the NOAA forecasts available for the NEON sites [here:](https://projects.ecoforecast.org/neon4cast-docs/Shared-Forecast-Drivers.html)